natelindev/tsdav/docs/docs/intro.md

 ##### Apple

-For apple you want to go to [this page](https://support.apple.com/en-us/HT204397) and after following the guide, you will need Apple ID and app-specific password.
+For apple you want to go to [this page](https://support.apple.com/en-us/HT204397) and after following the guide, you will have Apple ID and app-specific password.

 ##### Google